by Sally Rogers, Dietitian

 The goal is for women to reach 22 percent body fat, while men should try for around 15 percent.
 The protein amounts required with the nutrition zone diet are dictated by an individual’s height and weight, hip and waist measurements, as well as how much exercise they get while on the plan.

 You can feel better and lose weight with nutrition zone dieting.
-In many ways it is safer and more effective than other diet plans that promise fast weight loss.
+In many ways it is safer and more effective than other diet plans like melatonin for weight loss that promise fast weight loss.
 Now is the time to get started on your healthy nutrition zone diet and watch the pounds melt away!

 Taking off those extra pounds can do wonders for your emotional and physical health, but it won’t happen overnight.
 Some people seek a shortcut to weight loss by taking diet supplements.